CodemateLtd/codemate-blog/src/pages/code-reviews-getting-started/index.md

 _Relative cost of fixing defects in the software development lifecycle.
 The later, the worse.
 Source: IBM System Science Institute._

-### Get started with pull request reviews
+### Leverage existing tooling

-With the business case taken care of, simply try code reviews for yourself!
+With the business case taken care of, simply try code reviews for yourself, with the tools you already use!
 Every major Git platform has a pull request feature with built-in [review workflows](https://help.github.com/articles/requesting-a-pull-request-review/).
 If yours doesn’t, you can try doing code reviews in person instead, [pair programming style](https://en.wikipedia.org/wiki/Extreme_programming).

-No matter how you do it – start small, and see how it works out for you.
+Be kind, and let your tools do the nitpicking: linters and formatters (like [Prettier](https://prettier.io/)) are there to enforce common formatting, so humans can focus on logic, readability, and learning.
+Don’t waste time discussing tabs versus spaces on each review.

 ## Resources to get started